David-c0degeek/bg3-builds/General Notes.md

     Speech: Go up, then go right, then forward to reach the Speech Node
     Memory: Travel right, then go through the middle, then go left to reach the Memory node.
     Reason: Follow the remaining nodes, as they should follow to the final reason node, presuming you made no mistakes.

+## Sorcerous vault

+### Karsus Door: The Annals of Karsus

+For this section of our Baldur's Gate 3 Sorcerous Sundries Vault guide, we look at how we can acquire the Annals of Karsus.
+This book is required to progress Gale's Wizard of Waterdeep quest.
+To obtain it, enter the Silverhand room, and go through the following doorways:

+    Abjuration - This takes you to the next chamber.
+    Silver - There's a corridor here that leads to a lever.
+Interact with it to unlock the Karsus door.
+    Wild - Leave via this doorway to return to the main area.

+### Elminster Door: The Tharchiate Codex

+We're not done yet since there's still another room.
+Back at the main area, pass through the Silverhand door.
+Then, go through the following:

+    Evocation - This takes you to the next chamber.
+    Wish - This has a corridor and a lever that unlocks the Elminster door.
+    Foresight - This brings you back to the main chamber.